anteater/anteater/docs/user_guide.rst

 jenkins / Travis CI).

-``flag_list`` should be considered a list of strings or object namings that you do not want anyone to merge into a repository.
-This could include security objects such as private keys, binaries, depreciated functions, modules, libaries and essentially anything that can be matched against using standard regular expression syntax.
+``flag_list`` should be considered a list of strings or object namings that you do not want anyone to merge into a repository, a blacklist essentially.
+This could include security objects such as private keys, binaries or depreciated functions, modules, libaries and anything that can be matched against using standard regular expression syntax.

 Within ``flag_list`` are several parameters set within YAML list formats.